dojo/docs/developer/design/loader.rst

 * baseUrl: (string, a path) a path to prepend to a computed path if the computed path is relative as described by the process below.

-* paths: (object) a map from a module identifier fragment to path.
+* paths: (object) a map from a module identifier fragment to path fragment (in either case, the fragments may be complete module identifiers/paths).
+Module fragments are always matched against the left-most portion of a module identifier.
 When matching paths, the most-specific match wins.
 For example, a/x is more specific than a.

 * aliases: (object) a map from a module identifier to another module identifier.